abrookins/OpenSearchResult/README.md

 This plugin creates a command that allows you to open files listed in the search results of the 'Find in Files' command.

-- Run the `OpenSearchResultCommand` on a line number that matches your search to open the file it is in, at the correct line number.
+- When run on a line number that matches your search, it opens the file at the correct line number.

-- As you move your cursor through the search results, file paths that are openable will be highlighted in, by default, the "function" color of your color scheme.
-If you run the `GotoFileAtPathCommand` on a highlighted line, the file will open.

-The difference is that one command opens the file at the chosen line, while the other just opens the file.
+- When run on a file path in the search listing, it opens the file (without any line number specified)

 ## Key Binding

-- `OpenSearchResultCommand`: The default key binding is a Vintage command mode key: "g, l".
+- The default key binding is a Vintage command mode key: "g, l".
-- `GotoFileAtPathCommand`: The default key binding is a Vintage command mode key: "g, o".

 ## Customizing